 Many headphones suffer from headband resonance but it is rarely commented on in reviews and even less frequently measured.
 But is is surprisingly easy to test for headband vibration and resonance subjectively, using the audio file below.

 It comprises 26 successive one-second bursts of pink-spectrum periodic noise – which has a line spectrum from 20Hz to 20kHz at 1Hz intervals – in the left channel only.
 Because the signal is confined to the left channel, it should ideally be heard to come from the headphone's left capsule only.
-Whereas commonly what you hear instead is sound carried over towards the right side of the head, sometimes accompanied by obvious coloration resulting from headphone resonance(s).
-You may find that you can hear these most clearly if, while the signal is playing, you remove the headphone from your right ear and then replace it.
+Whereas commonly what you hear instead is sound carried over towards the right side of the head, sometimes accompanied by obvious coloration resulting from headphone structural resonance.
+You may find that you can hear this most clearly if, while the signal is playing, you remove the headphone from your right ear and then replace it.

 Hint: if you can contrive it, I've found that headband resonances are often more readily audible if the headphone is fed from a high-resistance source.
 Try 100 ohms or thereabouts.